zyfu0408/Hangout/README.md

 such as user accounts, events, and event memberships.

 ## Running the app
-In order to run the Android app with the server, you must the IP address in our StarterApplication.java activity.
+In order to run the Android app with the server, you must the IP address in StarterApplication.java in the "com.parse.hangout" package.

 You can obtain your ip address by running "ifconfig" on Mac/Linux, or "ipconfig" on windows Once the address is changed and the server is started, you can start the application.